zmsp/flutter_capabilities_demo/README.md

-from server directory run python server.py run the flutter app for the web
+This repository is to demonstrate some capabilities for flutter for web.